Ten Freedom Summers: Critical reception

 Ten Freedom Summers was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received a weighted average score of 99, based on 8 reviews.
 It is the highest-scoring album on the website.

 Reviewing for The Guardian in August 2012, Fordham called the record "a landmark in jazz's rich canon", while Bill Shoemaker of The Wire regarded it as "a monumental evocation of America's civil rights movement".
 Glen Hall from Exclaim! wrote that "Smith's music resonates with the suffering and the dreams of a better life that embodied the decade of 1954 to 1964 that is the subject of this powerful compendium of compositions."
 AllMusic's Thom Jurek viewed the box set as Smith's best work, writing that it "belongs in jazz's canonical lexicon with Duke Ellington's Black, Brown & Beige and Max Roach's Freedom Now Suite."
 Phil Johnson from The Independent found the music very gratifying, saying it sounds like if Miles Davis had recorded Ligeti compositions during the 1950s.
 Langhoff wrote in PopMatters that the set is "about sound: the tangible, physically beautiful sounds of Smith's imperative trumpet and of different instruments in combination, testing their own limits."
 In conclusion, the reviewer said "Smith writes one of America's defining events in sound, and the story is all of ours."

 In Cadence Magazine, Rusch was less enthusiastic about the box set, believing it would have benefitted from being released as four separate albums; listening to the entire record for him was "exhausting, but also involving and inspiring".
 Jazz critic Tom Hull said, "With no libretto to make connections [to the titles] obvious, the music can be abstracted from the intents, leaving you with 273 minutes of often overwrought and sometimes tedious neoclassicism, all the more so when played by Jeff von der Schmidt's Southwest Chamber Music" over the course of the first disc.
 However, he added that Smith's ensemble on the second disc is "more compact", with the trumpeter able to play distinctively and interact with Davis' piano, and advised listeners to "focus there, and keep the faith."

 At the end of 2012, Ten Freedom Summers was ranked as one of the year's best jazz albums in lists published by AllMusic, All About Jazz, JazzTimes, and the Chicago Reader.
-Bret Saunders from The Denver Post named it 2012's best jazz record, and Down Beat magazine named it their album of the year.
+Bret Saunders from The Denver Post named it 2012's best jazz record, and it was ranked #22 for Jazz Album of the Year in the 77th Annual DownBeat Readers Poll, as well as being included in the magazine's "Best CDs of 2012" feature.
 It was also ranked number 31 in The Wire's list of 2012's best albums.
 Ten Freedom Summers was one of three finalists for the 2013 Pulitzer Prize for Music, along with Aaron Jay Kernis's classical composition "Pieces of Winter Sky" and "Partita for 8 Voices" by Caroline Shaw, who ultimately won the award.